secretlounge/secretlounge-ng/README.md

 6. **Is this code maintained?**

-This codebase is in active use [over here](https://t.me/s/secretloungeproject).
+This (upstream) codebase is in active use [over here](https://t.me/s/secretloungeproject).
 Updates are made either if there's something broken or when the author feels like it.

 ## Notable forks

 * [CatLounge](https://github.com/CatLounge/catlounge-ng-meow) - has numerous new features including specifying cooldown time
 * [Furry fork](https://github.com/dogmike/secretlounge-ng) - not sure, but there's a bunch of things
+* [Nameless fork](https://github.com/NanashiTheNameless/secretlounge-ng) - Closes a bunch of the PRs while trying to stay close to upstream